VisionLabs/torch-opencv/README.md

 ```

 ###Affine transformation
-Affine transformation is one of the most widely used image processing.
+Affine transformation is one of the most widely used image processing function.
 We will go through this functionality using following image as an example.

 **Source Image**